 Though Parliament did not pass the Tea Act as a revenue measure, patriot leaders saw the act as a cunning way to get the Americans to pay the hated Townshend duty on tea by undercutting the price of smuggled Dutch tea.
 Many colonial leaders feared that the colonists would buy the company’s tea if it made it to shore and submit to the payment of the tea tax.
 This would undercut their claim that only colonial legislatures could tax the colonies.
-Angry mobs, like the Sons of Liberty, in Philadelphia and New York forced ships carrying the company’s tea to return to England without unloading.
+Ships carrying the company’s tea arrived in Philadelphia and New York but chose to return to England without unloading rather than face angry mobs.
 In Massachusetts, however, the Royal Governor refused to allow the ships carrying the company’s tea to leave the harbor without first paying the duty on the tea.
-On the evening of December 16, 1773, patriots disguised as Indians boarded three ships in Boston Harbor and threw over three hundred crates of tea into the water to make sure the tea did not get unloaded.
-The British government swiftly reacted to the Boston Tea Party.
-In the l8th century, the British proudly based their national identity on the twin pillars of international trade and the rule of law.
-The senseless destruction of private property by a group of hooligans shocked the English merchant class.
-Moderates within Great Britain who had long supported the colonists turned decisively against them.
-Instead of placating the colonies by repealing the Tea Act, the British government decided to punish Boston and the people of Massachusetts with a series of acts which became known as the Intolerable Acts or the Coercive Acts.